RV Rental 101: Motorhome Rental Tips for Beginners

 What You Need to Provide for RV Rental

 - Completed contracts, payments, and security deposit.

 - In most cases the renter is responsible for providing their own liability insurance coverage.

-- Bedding, towels, and pillows (sleeping bags are ideal for RVs with bunk beds!)
+- Bedding, towels, and pillows; sleeping bags are perfect for RV bunk beds

 - Cookware – if cooking over fire